MiaRobangK25/CS3_Potassium_K12_K25/readme.md

 ![MotionNotion](MotionNotion.png)

 ## 4. Short Description
-- Our website aims to help gather materials, and introduce the *World of Debate* to our younger batches!
-As proud Invictus Debaters (PSHS-MC's own Speech & Debate Club), we wanted to make the process of learning how to debate, and becoming better at it much easier for everyone else.
-With that being said, there are many different aspects to debate that YOU must know, that take a lot of time to find out for youself.
+       Our website aims to help gather materials and introduce the *World of Debate* to our younger batches!
+As proud Invictus Debaters (PSHS-MC's own Speech & Debate Club), we wanted to make the process of learning how to debate and improving at it easier for everyone else.

+       With that being said, there are many different aspects to debate that YOU must know, which takes much time to find out for yourself.
 We want to use our CS3 Project to show you the beauty of debate, and gain your confidence even as a complete beginner to *Debate Land* in the Philippine Debate Circuit!

 -  `The world of debate, brought closer to you ;)`